 - Place the second stick parallel to the first so you can align your toes with it.
 You might need to stand in an address position to judge how far away to place the stick.

-- Step back behind the ball and make sure your alignments sticks are set up correctly.
+- Step back behind the ball to make sure your alignments sticks are set up correctly.

 - Use the sticks and address the ball.
 It might be feel a little weird as if you are not aiming correctly, but trust me trust the alignment sticks.

 - after hitting a few shots you will become more comfortable and wonder why you haven’t used alignment sticks before.
 Or in my case wondering where the hell have I been aiming my golf ball with the last few years haha.

 Advanced Drills With Alignment Sticks

 If you are a more advanced golfer like a single figure handicap golfer, you can use alignment sticks to help improve your ball flight skills.